Trade Stock Indices

 Learn Stock Indices Trading for Free Tutorials

-The main reason why online index trading is popular is because of leverage.
-Unlike traditional markets where a trader uses only their capital to trade with, in online stock index market traders can borrow extra money from their broker and use this extra money together with their own money so as to have more capital to trade with.
+The main reason why online stock index trading is popular is because of leverage.
+Unlike traditional markets where a trader uses only their capital to trade with, in online index market traders can borrow extra money from their broker and use this extra money together with their own money so that to have more capital to trade with.

-For example if a trader has $10,000 dollars in capital in the online stock index market a trader can also borrow extra money when opening trades and open transaction of bigger value than his $10,000 dollars capital using leverage.
+For example if a trader has $10,000 dollars in capital in the online index market a trader can also borrow extra money when opening trades & open transaction of bigger value than his $10,000 dollars capital using leverage.

-How Do I Properly Trade with Leverage and Margin
+How Do I Properly Trade with Leverage & Margin?

-The Difference between Maximum Leverage and Used Leverage
+The Difference between Maximum Leverage & Used Leverage

 Money Management and the Best Leverage to Use

-It is best to keep your leverage use below 10:1 leverage so as to better manage your money.
-It is best to keep your leverage low and this way you will have enough Free Margin as compared your used margin.
+It is best to keep your leverage use below 10:1 leverage so that as to better manage your money.
+It is best to keep your leverage low & this way you will have enough Free Margin as compared your used margin.

-As long as you keep your leverage below 10:1 you will have enough free margin and you will be able to follow good money management rules.
+As long as you keep your leverage below 10:1 you will have enough free margin & you will be able to follow good money management rules.

-If you use a lot of leverage you will be over-leveraging and you will not be following the best money management rules and you will be taking greater risk with your invested capital.
+If you use a lot of leverage you will be over-leveraging and you will not be following the best money management rules & you will be taking greater risk with your invested capital.

-To keep your risk to a minimum do not over leverage and always keep your used leverage below 10:1 or even below 5:1.
+To keep your risk to a minimum do not over leverage & always keep your used leverage below 10:1 or even below 5:1.

-For leverage and margin trading let us show you an example of this leverage and margin and where these 2 can be found on the index trading platform.
+For leverage & margin trading let us show you an example of this leverage & margin & where these 2 can be found on the stock index trading platform.

-Index Leverage and Margin - Indices Leverage for Beginners - Indices Margin Calculator - What is The Best Leverage for Index Trading - Margin Calculator Indices Trading
+Index Leverage & Margin - Stock Indices Leverage for Beginners - Stock Indices Margin Calculation - What is The Best Leverage for Stock Index Trading? - Margin Calculation Indices Trading

 On the above account the account balance is shown - $10,905